Battle of Imphal: Japanese offensive planning

 Mutaguchi intended to exploit his planned capture of Imphal by advancing to the Brahmaputra Valley.
 This would cut the Allied lines of communication to the front in northern Burma, where the American-led Northern Combat Area Command was attempting to construct the Ledo Road to link India and China by land, and to the airfields supplying the Nationalist Chinese under Chiang Kai-shek via an airlift over "The Hump" (the Himalaya Mountains).
 Although the staffs at Burma Area Army and at Southern Expeditionary Army Group (the supreme command for the Japanese forces in southeast Asia and the southern Pacific) had reservations over the scale of Mutaguchi's proposed operation, they were eventually won over by his persistent advocacy.
 Finally, Prime Minister Hideki Tojo and Imperial General Headquarters gave their approval to the plan.

-Mutaguchi intended to isolate and destroy the Allied units in their forward positions and then capture Imphal.
+Mutaguchi intended to block the supply lines to the Allied units in their forward positions, to isolate and destroy them, drawing the Allied reserves into the battle and then capture Imphal.
 His plan was named U-Go, or Operation C. In detail: